Curriculum & Course Catalog

 appreciation of mathematics by studying the mathematics of change and the infinitely

 small.
 The concepts studied in this course will be explored from a graphical, numerical, analytical, and verbal standpoint.
-Students will be taught to understand and answer questions using each of these approaches.
+Students will learn to answer questions using each of these approaches and expand and defend their understanding through projects and traditional tests.
 This course supports a class atmosphere conducive to exploration, discovery, questioning, and collaboration.
-Students will be expected to present and defend their work.
-In addition to an in-depth study of limits, and differential and integral calculus, this course includes the calculus of parametric and polar functions, and infinite series.
+In addition to an in-depth study of limits, and differential and integral calculus, this course includes the calculus of parametric and polar functions, and analysis of infinite series.

 Prerequisite: Calculus I-IIH